 - making various other behavioural orders, including community service or probation orders, or orders for implementing a compliance or an education and training program

-- making orders disqualifying individuals from being directors of corporations
+- making orders disqualifying individuals from managing or being directors of corporations

 - convicting persons found to have contravened various offence provisions in the Act, and/or